kuninethan95/dsc-phase-2-project/RM2.md

 ### Checking for Linearity Conclusion
-- When adding zipcode, R^2 moves up to 0.834
+- When adding zipcode as a categorical variable, R^2 increases up to 0.834
 - Floors are statistically insignificant
 - Tried OHE and they came back as majority insignificant
 - Dropped floors because no linear relationship
 - Some zip codes were statistically insignificant but not enough to drop the variables
 - QQ plot trails off 2 quantile
-- Homoscedasticity breaks down around $1,000,000
+- Homoscedasticity breaks down around $1,250,000

 ## Invididually check for homoskedacicity per feature